Bayesian Bar Diagrams

 30% 10% 20% 40%

-This prior Bayes bar, as I’ll call it, represents your credences prior to learning E. Now, how should your beliefs change if you discover that E is true?
+This prior Bayes bar, as I’ll call it, represents your credences prior to learning E. How should your beliefs change if you discover that E is true?
 When you learn that E is true, this new evidence eliminates the shaded segments of the bar, since E is false in those segments.
 The two unshaded segments remain:

 (H•E) (~H•E)